confluentinc/demo-realtime-data-warehousing/README.md

 ### Terraform

-Use `terraform destroy` to clear out your cloud resources
+Use `terraform apply -destroy` to clear out your cloud resources

 ### Databricks and Snowflake